Thursday, 27 December 2012

 A recent report shows that the right-wing anti-immigration UK Independence Party (UKIP) has risen six points to gain 10 per cent of support, which is as good as it has ever been for the party.
 Euroscepticism, rises in unemployment and increased immigration are probably the primary reasons for this occurrence.
 Of course, the kind of people who support UKIP are the kind of people who think rises in unemployment and increased immigration are causally linked – “If it weren’t for all those bloody immigrants our British folk would have more jobs” is what they assert.
 They are wrong.

-Given that geographical borders are a human invention, I see no rational reason to have any preference, or treat more favourably, a working man from Britain over a man from anywhere else in the world.
-But let’s pretend we have to for the sake of the anti-immigration folk – what’s usually asked is, are immigrants really bad for the British job market?
-But that’s the wrong question – the right question is whether immigrants make us economically and culturally richer.
+Are immigrants really bad for the British job market?
+That’s the wrong question – the right question is whether immigrants make us economically and culturally richer.
 Even that isn’t the nicest question we can ask, because it only views migration by what we can gain, not by what the person coming into our country has to gain (which is usually much more).
 But yes immigration does make us richer – both financially and culturally – but it has to be the right kind of immigration.
 By ‘right’ I mean the right kind of immigrant – one who is willing to assimilate himself into the UK’s language and culture, not remain aloof in non-English speaking enclaves that are detached from the rest of he country (although I understand their temptation to do this – if you or I went to live in, say, Turkey or Singapore, we’d probably gravitate towards the more familiar English communities if we could find them).

 Here’s one way immigration makes us richer.
 Say you have a British worker earning £10 per hour, and he won’t work for less.
 If an immigrant comes in and will do the same job for £7 per hour, then as a result is Britain better or worse off on the whole?
 Purely in terms of economics, Britain is better off because the British worker was being paid £3 too much (in net terms).
 Of course, this sort of thing doesn’t reach a low ebb because we have the minimum wage, and it doesn’t even apply exclusively to immigration.
 If you have a Mancunian worker earning £10 per hour, and he won’t work for less, and a Liverpudlian comes in and will do the same job for £7 per hour, the nation is better off because we were paying a man £10 per hour to do a job that we could get done for £7 per hour.